flamsanct/flamsanct.github.io/org/README.md

 We could decide to make roles pluralistic in that one individual could be assigned to more than one role if that was feasible given the responsibilities of the role.
 In this way, "jobs" in the DAO would be more about actively fulfilling the responsibilities of a well defined role than holding a single full-time position by default (not that some roles wouldn't entail full time workloads).

-The creation of a privileged role and the assigning of community members to that role can still happen via governance proposals, so each community member still retains a voice in all of this.
+The creation of a privileged role and the assigning of community members to that role can still happen via governance proposals, so each community member retains a voice in all of this.
 Meanwhile, the DAO is able to operate efficiently at scale on a day-to day-basis.

 Some DAOs choose to standardize a type of role hierarchy within working groups which could look something like the below examples: